Remacemide: AstraZeneca

 In 1999, after the merger, AstraZeneca reported that they were investigating remacemide for its neuroprotective effects, and that they planned regulatory submissions for Huntington's disease in 2001 and for Parkinson's disease and epilepsy in 2003.

 Remacemide, under the trade name Ecovia, was designated an orphan drug for the treatment of Huntington's disease by the FDA in March 2000.

 Remacemide was last mentioned in AstraZeneca's reports on its R&D pipeline in 2000, when it was in Phase III clinical trials for remacemide in the treatment of Huntington's disease and Phase II for treatment of Parkinson's disease.
-At that time, the submission of the New Drug Application (NDA) to the FDA and the Marketing Authorization Application to the CHMP was projected for Huntington's in 2001 and for Parkinson's after 2003, but there has been no news of such submission.
+At that time, the submission of a New Drug Application to the FDA and a marketing authorisation application to the CHMP was projected for Huntington's in 2001 and for Parkinson's after 2003, but there has been no news of such submission.
 In this report, it was also noted that remacemide was "under strategic review and a potential candidate for licensing activity" (see this external article about drug licensing.)